tarasiukv/test.task.comments/README.md

 - Run serve:
   `php artisan serve`

+<a name="run_project"></a>
+## Run project

+On the server has to be run Echo server.
+For run use command:

+    laravel-echo-server start

+Also there has to be run workers:

+    php artisan queue:work

+For build all front code run php artisan command

+    npm run build

+<a name="rerun_project"></a>

 # Issues

 1. If you have error like this `('/test.task.commets/.env'): Failed to open stream: No such file or directory`

 Rename `.env.example` to `.env`

 # Documentation
 EER Diagram for this app ``storage/app/public/EER_Diagram-Comments_App.mwb``